-In October 2015, APLU joined with three other higher education organizations to announce the creation of a new national designation program for colleges and universities that demonstrate excellence in student learning outcomes assessment to drive internal improvement and further student success.
-The Excellence in Assessment (EIA) program – the first national initiative of its kind – will recognize institutions that successfully integrate assessment practices across campus, provide evidence of student learning outcomes, and use assessment results to guide institutional decision-making and improve student performance.
+The Excellence in Assessment (EIA) designation – the first national initiative of its kind – recognizes exemplary colleges and universities that integrate assessment practices throughout the institution, provide evidence of student learning outcomes to stakeholders, and use assessment results to guide institutional decision-making and improve student performance.

-The EIA Designations provide a systematic and nationally recognized evaluation of colleges and universities based on best practices in campus-wide assessment.
-Institutions working to implement and sustain comprehensive use of assessment of student learning outcomes in at least written communication and critical thinking are eligible to receive the Designations.
+The EIA Designations provide a systematic and nationally recognized evaluation of colleges and universities based on best practices in institution-wide assessment.
+Institutions implementing and/or sustaining comprehensive use of assessment of student learning outcomes institution-wide are eligible to receive the designation.

-The EIA Designations are built directly from NILOA’s Transparency Framework, and they are the first national program designed to recognize institutions engaging in intentional campus-wide assessment.
-Evaluation for the designations includes a rigorous and systematic self-study and peer review by assessment experts, enabling campuses to improve their effectiveness and allow sharing of best practices.
+The EIA Designation Program is an effort supported by APLU, the American Association of State Colleges and Universities, the National Institute for Learning Outcomes Assessment (NILOA), and the Association of American Colleges and Universities.
+The designations are built directly from NILOA’s Transparency Framework.
+It’s the first national program designed to recognize institutions engaging in intentional campus-wide assessment.
+Evaluation for the designations includes a rigorous and systematic self-study and peer review by assessment experts, enabling institutions to improve their effectiveness and share best practices.

 There designation has two tracks, depending on institutional assessment development: 1) Excellence, for institutions demonstrating strong leadership and commitment to a culture of evidence-based decision-making centered on institution-level assessment results; and 2) Sustained Excellence, for those institutions that have maintained and/or evolved their integrated institution-level student learning outcomes assessment over a period of five or more years.